Have you ever heard the saying that “time is money”?

 Every minute you or your employees spend doing tasks that don’t contribute to the success of the business you are hurting yourself.

-In production and manufacturing plants, a huge time waster is taking care of all the trash that gets created in the process of producing your products.
+In production and manufacturing plants, taking care of all the trash that gets created in the process of producing your products is a huge time waster.
 And of course, that wasted time equals wasted money.

 It’s frustrating - but is there any way to address the problem?

 At Iron Bull Manufacturing, we believe there is.